macmade/WOOPS/README.md

 WOOPS - PHP 5.3 framework
 =========================

-WOOPS is a PHP 5.3 framework, targeting complex object-oriented PHP applications.
+WOOPS was a PHP 5.3 framework project, targeting complex object-oriented PHP applications.
+This project is no longer developed, nor maintained.

 Features
 --------